 "Function room" means an area where events are held at which food is served, including but not limited to wedding receptions, business meetings, conferences, banquets, and parties.

-"Hotel" means an establishment consisting of one or more buildings which contain rooms where sleeping accommodations are provided and offered for adequate pay to transient or permanent guests; and a suitable and adequate kitchen and dining room, where meals are regularly prepared and served to hotel guests and other customers.
+"Hotel" means an establishment consisting of one or more buildings that contain rooms where sleeping accommodations are provided and offered for adequate pay to transient or permanent guests; and a suitable and adequate kitchen and dining room, where meals are regularly prepared and served to hotel guests and other customers.

 "Market" includes establishments where fresh meat, fish, or produce is prepared, handled, and displayed for sale at retail or wholesale.

 "Meal" includes any food item or items served as an entree at breakfast, lunch, or dinner, but excludes beverages and desserts, if the beverages or desserts are served by themselves and not part of a breakfast, lunch, or dinner.

 "Minor composting" includes the composting of clean, source-separated organic materials, including greenwaste, animal manure, crop residues, and waste from vegetable food processing operations.
 Minor composting operations involve relatively simple management and engineering solutions to control odors, vectors, and surface water contamination.